-Hoge Resevation, NH
+Hoge Scout Resevation, New Hampshire

 Daniel Webster Council

-Daniel Webster Council aquired Hoge Reservation in 1971 and continues to be active.
+The Daniel Webster Council aquired Hoge Reservation in 1971 and continues to be active.
 The Reservation is a "Scouting Activity" area.
 Scouts generally come for short term activites and may choose to stay for camping.
 The Reservation is an excellent place for Scouts to earn their Genelogy badges.

 The Reservation does not offer Weekly Programs.
 Patches earned by visiting Scouts are provided by the Scout Troop or Troop Council, not by the Reservation.
 There are no Resevation patches available.

 Hoge Resevation History

 Located in Walpole New Hampshire, Pierre Hoge Reservation is one of Daniel Webster Council’s many camping opportunities.
 Pierre Hoge was an engineer for Dupont Co. for many years working on projects like “The Manhattan Project” and water cooling for machine guns on aircraft during WWII.
 He came to Walpole as a retreat home where he was interested in nature and forestry and studied the foliage at his property.
 He met Buck Taylor, Walpole T299 Scoutmaster, and they became friends.
 Pierre Hoge willed the property to Daniel Webster Council in 1971 for use as a wilderness conservation base.
 It has been used for weekend camping and district camporees since 1972.